Genuine multipartite entanglement detection with imperfect measurements: concept and experiment

-We again use our four-qubit source to investigate the effect of detecting GME on dephased GHZ-states using $I_{nm}$.
-In Fig.~\ref{fig:robustness} we plot the results for $m=2$ (red-colored points) and $m=3$ (green-colored points) inputs per party, respectively, as a function of the visibility $p$.
-The black dashed lines in the plots represent the biseparable bound, above which GME is certified.
-For the convenience of comparison, we also identify the point at which this threshold is exceeded, highlighting them with shaded areas.
-With two and three settings per party, we achieve a violation above $p=86.4\%$ and $p=84.3\%$, respectively.
-These values agree well with the theoretical predictions $p=85.4\%$ and $p=83.4\%$, respectively.
-These are both notably lower amounts of noise than we found for the revised Mermin witness, even using a measurement imperfection significantly higher than we observed in the lab.
+Dephasing is a dominant type of noise in many quantum devices.
+We investigate a dephased GHZ

+where the $|\text{ghz}^-\rangle=(|0\rangle^{\otimes 4}-|1\rangle^{\otimes 4})/\sqrt{2}$, and $p\in[0.5,1]$ quantifies the quality of the source.
+We use a delay line to tune the arrival time of one of the interfering photons, see Fig.~\ref{fig:spoofing}(a).
+This enables us to vary the strength of the dephasing.
+We compare our approach with a device-independent witness of GME, a witness $I_{nm}$ for $n$-partite quantum system with $m$ possible choices of local measurement settings, that was introduced in \cite{Bancal2011, Bancal_2012, barreiro2013demonstration} and experimentally demonstrated in ref.~\cite{barreiro2013demonstration} (a review on the witness is given in SM.
+VII).
+We investigate the $I_{42}$, $I_{43}$, $\mathcal{M}^{(4)}_\varepsilon$ and $\mathcal{W}^{(4)}_\varepsilon$ for varied visibility $p$ and identify the point at which the threshold of violating biseparable bound is exceeded.
+To showcase the relevance of our argument beyond the relatively small imperfections reported for our setup, we conservatively choose a significantly larger imprecision parameter $\varepsilon=0.5\%$.
+In Fig~\ref{fig:robustness}, we find the threshold point for $m=2$ (red-colored points) and $m=3$ (green-colored points) of $I_{nm}$ to be around $p=86.4\%$ and $p=84.3\%$ respectively, which is marked with vertical dashed lines with corresponding colors.
+Although more settings per party may slightly increase noise tolerance \cite{barreiro2013demonstration}, these are both notably lower amounts of noise than we found for the revised Mermin witness (blue-colored data), which can detect GME down to values of $p=79.4\%$. the samples of stabilizer witness are all well above the biseparable bound.
+See SM.
+VIII for extended discussions.
 This illustrates how the device-independent approach while excluding concerns of device control, comes at an additional price in terms of the detectable GME.
 By exploiting easily available knowledge about the apparatus, here the imprecision parameter, the utility of the device is significantly improved, while still doing away with the unwarranted idealisations standard entanglement witnesses.